jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Option 2 - Player God

-Player gods are people who participate in their community.
-Sing the latest technologies, they take ownership of their education, abilities, and reputations.
-Main Street can choose to become player gods today because of Internet Age protagonists.
+Main Street can only become player gods of the Internet Age.
+But that's only because of modern protagonists.

-Paul Baran is one of the big ones, a true Jedi.
+Paul Baran (1926-2011) is one of the big ones.
+A true Jedi.
 This one guy took it upon himself to prevent a nuclear holocaust (talk about stepping up).
 When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense standoffs.

 Baran worked all alone for years.
 By 1960 he came up with his new network's two core ideas; fully distributed data networks and packet communication.
 The first eliminated central hubs and hierarchy, the second made sure no information would be lost during transmission.